dchege711/Augmented_Reality/Quantitative_Research/03_Laptop-as-an-anchor_and_Two-Standalone-HoloLenses.md

     * 10 Vector3's every second, each Vector3 being sent separately.
     * 30 ints every second, each int being sent separately.
     * 20 Vector3's every second, each Vector3 being sent separately.

+* Unity uses the UDP protocol to send messages, so we also filtered based on that.